LenGallo/Gallo-etal-2025_Statistical-Learning-Remagnetizations/README.md

-- This manuscript is currently under revision at *Earth and Planetary Science Letters*
+ - This manuscript was published in *Earth and Planetary Science Letters* in 2025:

 ## ***Jupyter Notebooks to accompany the paper:***